-- 1. Applications Accepted: Applications for CPA Funds will be accepted between May 1st October 31st.
-An exception to this may be for time sensitive land acquisitions. - 2.
-Public Comment: The CPC will hold an open meeting in February to hear public comment on accepted CPA applications.
+Applications Accepted: Applications for CPA Funds will be accepted between May 1st - October 31st.
+An exception to this may be for time sensitive land acquisitions.

-- 3. Town Meeting: The Marshfield annual Town Meeting will be held in April.
-During this meeting (which may last multiple days) registered Marshfield voters will have a chance to vote on CPA applications that have been approved by the CPC. - 4.
-Funds Released: If your application was approved at Town Meeting this will be the time when the initial funding is released for use for your project.
+- 2. Public Comment: The CPC will hold an open meeting in February to hear public comment on accepted CPA applications. - 3.
+Town Meeting: The Marshfield Annual Town Meeting will be held in April.
+During this meeting (which may last multiple days) registered Marshfield voters will have a chance to vote on CPA applications that have been approved by the CPC. - Funds Released: Following successful approval of your project at Town Meeting funding will be released for use for your project.
+If approved at April Special or Annual Town Meeting, your funds will be available on July 1st, the beginning of the fiscal year.